robin-raymond/zax.io/warnings-errors.md

 * `default` - enables or disables the warnings for all statements that follow according to the compiler's defaults
 * `error` - forces enabled warnings to be treated as an error for all statements that follow
 * `warning` - forces enabled warnings to be treated as merely a warning for all statements that follow
-* `lock` - disallows any imported module from changing a warning states
+* `lock` - disallows any imported module from changing a warning state
-* `unlock` - allows any imported module from changing a warning states
+* `unlock` - allows any imported module from changing a warning state

 ````zax